 Today’s challenging capital markets demand more than in-depth knowledge and the right connections.
-Increasingly, it’s imaginative, lateral thinking that successfully unites investors, institutions and fund-seeking businesses.
-And that’s a quality we’ve become renowned for.
+Increasingly, it is imaginative, lateral thinking and an understanding of market dynamics that successfully unites investors, institutions and fund-seeking businesses.
+These are the qualities that we have become renowned for.

-We’ll put our creativity to work for you.
-With our specialisation in fast-moving sectors such as technology, we regularly work with adventurous organisations that are open to bold and innovative ideas.
+We will put our creativity to work for you.
+With our specialisation in fast-moving sectors such as technology and life sciences, we regularly work with disruptive organisations that are open to bold and innovative ideas.
 But we never lose sight of commercial realities.
-We’ll tell you clearly and candidly if a risk is worth taking or a step too far.
+We will tell you clearly and candidly if a risk is worth taking or is a step too far.

 We have a specific focus on AIM and small and mid-cap issuers on the Main Market of the London Stock Exchange across a range of sectors, including technology, media, telecommunications and lifesciences.
 We advise many companies in their preparatory steps for an IPO and aim to demystify the process, helping them achieve their commercial goals, while ensuring a smooth transition from private ownership to life as a publicly traded company.

 The right timing is crucial.
 Our team of corporate lawyers will deploy their strong technical and project management skills to lead transactions to a smooth completion, minimising execution risk and maximising cost and time efficiencies.
 We enjoy advising our clients on their transformational transactions and our calm, personable approach makes even the most complex transactions seem less pressured.
-We will not be diverted or distracted from realising our ultimate goal: to secure the most rewarding and enduring outcome for you.
+Our ultimate goal is to secure the most rewarding and enduring outcome for you.

 Our highly regarded team has extensive experience advising on transactions and issues arising from being a publicly quoted company including: